arvid-berndtsson/arvid-berndtsson/README.md

 - 💼 Pursued a technology program with a focus on media and information technology.
 - 🎨 Developed a solid foundation in web development, programming languages, and design principles, including HTML5, JavaScript, Python, PHP, web design, AutoCAD, CSS, and Linux.

+## Portfolio and blog?
+I publish some of my work at [arvidberndtsson.com](https://arvidberndtsson.com/), including blog posts and small articles about subjects that interest me.

 ## 🤝 Let's Connect

 Feel free to connect with me on [LinkedIn](https://l.arvid.top/linkedin)!